Mansa6k/Path/README.md

 ## Usage
  Part 1 - Create a Financial Plan for Emergencies

-Evaluate Crypto Holdings Using ```Requests``` Library
+Evaluate Crypto Holdings Using the Requests Library to assess the current value and potential risks of these assets.

-Evaluate the Stock and Bond Holidings by Using the ```Alpaca SDK```
+Evaluate Stock and Bond Holdings by using the Alpaca SDK to determine the performance and diversification of these investments.

-Evaluate the Emergency Fund
+Evaluate the Emergency Fund by assessing the amount currently saved and identifying any potential shortfalls that need to be addressed.

-Part 2 - Create a Financial Planner for Retirement
+Part 2 - Create a Financial Plan for Retirement

-Create the Monte Carlo Simulation - Forecast Cumulative Returns for 30 Years
+Create a Monte Carlo simulation to forecast cumulative returns for a 30-year time horizon, to help plan for long-term retirement goals.

-Analyze the Retirement Porfolio Forecasts
+Analyze the retirement portfolio forecasts, looking at factors such as risk, returns, and diversification.

-Create the Monte Carlo Simulation - Forecast Cumulative Returns for 10 Years
+Create a Monte Carlo simulation to forecast cumulative returns for a 10-year time horizon, which can help plan for shorter-term goals leading up to retirement.

-Provide Investment Advice - Recommend the portfolio whose time horizon supports retirement goals
+Provide investment advice by recommending a portfolio that is best suited to meet the individual's retirement goals, taking into account factors such as time horizon, risk tolerance, and investment goals.